GFW-knocker/gfw_resist_http_proxy/README.md

+# gfw_resist_http_proxy
+knock up gfw active-probe by redirecting it to nginx

+- IDEA : hide xray behind nginx
+- we build a custom http proxy to manually route traffic to nginx/xray backend
+- we log all ip+time+req_header so we clearly observing active-probe IPs !
+- it prolong blocking duration but we need more investigation ( we guess some blocking is from pure passive traffic analysis )
+- we build our proxy because nginx reverse proxy is not compatible with xray packet , it drop payload of http header (xray http header is not standard)

 # Note:
 - you can use any port you want (in pyprox ->  my_PORT = 1234  , in terminal -> ufw allow 1234/tcp)
 - you can use any domain you want ( Host : alialiali.ir )